 The park road is open to Mile 3, Park Headquarters in the winter.
 In late winter (late February / early March), they begin plowing the Denali Park Road.
 Ideally, this opens the road for travelers to go as far as Mile 13, Mountain Vista Rest Area.
 There is still a $10 entrance fee for the park, but that was included in the Denali in a Day overall tour cost for me.

 Surprisingly there are some great winter activities in the park anyone can participate in.
 First off, they loan out snowshoes and poles to anyone who stops by the Murie Science and Learning Center which is open year around.
-We stopped and picked up our snowshoes, and then drove futher into the park to the Mountain Vista Rest Area where we followed some snow shoeing paths!
-There are plenty of park paths to explore in the winter via snowshoe, hiking, or skis; the visitor center will have all of the latest trail conditions.
+We stopped and picked up our snowshoes, and then drove further into the park to the Mountain Vista Rest Area where we followed some snowshoeing paths!
+There are plenty of park paths to explore in the winter via snowshoes, hiking, or skis; the visitor center will have all of the latest trail conditions.

 You can also visit the sled dog kennels in the park for free in the winter.
-The Denali Kennels are home to the only working sled dogs in a national park and is open year around!
+The Denali Kennels are home to the only working sled dogs in a national park and are open year-round!
 The dogs love seeing people!

 You Can Bake a Pie!